davcraig75/final_project/README.md

 **Due Date:** Thursday November 11th

-### Data loaded into vignette (through htseq)
+** Data fully loaded into vignette through HT-SEQ steps ** I will complete an entire first draft of analysis analyzed through the vignette.

 ## Milestone 2

 > You should define your milestone 2 which should be an initial running of the entire vignette for feedback.

-### Initial completion of vignette and seeking of feedback.

-An initial completion of vignette.
+**An initial completion of vignette.** I will complete an entire first draft of analysis analyzed through the vignette.Data loaded into vignette (through htseq), for seeking feedback.
+Not all sections in the writing will be completed, but will be final project.

 ## Deliverable